Monopond/fax-api/README.md

 ### Description
 You will need a number to send the fax to.
 These API functions allows to buy a fax number and set number settings to add a recipient email address to attach the fax.
 Subscription to a phone number plan is required before you can subscribe to a number.

+**Prerequisites**
+* You have bought at least one number
+* You have one user assigned to receive fax from that number.

 #### Update Incoming Fax Number Settings
 ##### Request
 * URL: `/api/v1/incoming-fax/number-settings/{number}`